Resident Evil 6 (Xbox 360) Review

 Resident Evil 6

-When I first began playing Resident Evil 6 I had a short conversation with C&G’s Content Editor Wayne Santos about the series.
-He told me that one burning question he’s always had about the Resident Evil series is why does Capcom call it Resident Evil?
-Both Wayne and I agreed that the original Japanese title of Biohazard is much more appropriate at this point in the series.
-Especially since the issue of bio-terrorism is much more in the foreground of the games these days.
 Titles aside, over the past few years I’ve had a love/hate relationship with the series.
 While I loved Resident Evil 4, having played that particular entry on three different platforms, I hated Resident Evil 5.
-RE4 was a renaissance for the series, bringing it in line with modern action titles.
-But for all the innovation found in RE4 I was surprised by the lack of any such innovation in RE5.
-In RE5 I could see that the series was becoming much more action shooter and far less survival horror and unfortunately the game’s control mechanics were not up to the task.
+Resident Evil 4 was a renaissance for the series, bringing it in line with modern action titles.
+But for all the innovations found in Resident Evil 4, I was surprised by the lack of any such innovation in Resident Evil 5.
+In Resident Evil 5 I could see that the series was becoming much more action shooter and far less survival horror and unfortunately the game’s control mechanics were not up to the task.

 Resident Evil 6 (Xbox 360) Review 5